cozis/website-stuff/005_the_listener_socket.md

 # Building web apps from scratch - The Listener Socket - Part 5

-Now that we have a pretty good handle of how the HTTP protocol works, we can start with the implementation.
+Now that we have a pretty good handle on how the HTTP protocol works, we can start with the implementation.
 The way we will go about this is to first set up a plain TCP echo server using system calls and document step by step what everything does (an echo server is one that repeats back any message it receives).
 Then, we will use this generic TCP server to actually process HTTP requests and serve responses.
 In this post we will talk about setting up a listening socket.

 <br />
 <br />